-New Zealand suicide rates highest since records began
+New Zealand suicides highest since records began

+The suicide rate is at its highest since provisional statistics were first recorded for the 2007/08 year.
+The rate has been steadily increasing following a dip in 2013/14.

+Māori suicides - which were already disproportionately high - have jumped further, with 169 Māori people dying by suicide in the year to June 30, up 27 from 142 deaths last year.

-Pacific Island suicide rates increased from 23 to 34 deaths, an increase of 47 per cent.
+Pacific Island suicides also rose, from 23 to 34 deaths.

 The youth suicide rate also increased dramatically.